Advising

 While Program Counsellors are not part of SAS, they frequently work with SAS Advisors to support the learning needs of students who experience disabilities.

-Important: Tests & Exams
+Booking Tests & Exams

-If you use the SAS Exam Centre, please remember that all test and exam bookings must be submitted at least 10 BUSINESS DAYS ahead of when you intend to write.
+If you use the SAS Exam Centre, please remember that all test and exam bookings must be submitted at least 10 BUSINESS DAYS in advance and not later than the first business day of March, July, or November as appropriate for the semester.